bluebrown/nicobraun/src/blog/docker-lb.md

 When swarm is used, docker will additionally use two special networks.

-1. The `ingress network`, which is actually an [overloay network](https://docs.docker.com/network/overlay/) and handles incomming trafic to the swarm.
+1. The `ingress network`, which is actually an [overlay network](https://docs.docker.com/network/overlay/) and handles incoming traffic to the swarm.
 It allows to query any service from any node in the swarm.
 2. The `docker_gwbridge`, a [bridge network](https://docs.docker.com/network/bridge/), which connects the overlay networks of the individual hosts to an their physical network. (including ingress)

 When using swarm to [deploy services](https://docs.docker.com/compose/compose-file/#deploy), the  behavior as described in the examples below will not work unless endpointmode is set to dns roundrobin instead of vip.

 > endpoint_mode: vip - Docker assigns the service a virtual IP (VIP) that acts as the front end for clients to reach the service on a network.
 Docker routes requests between the client and available worker nodes for the service, without client knowledge of how many nodes are participating in the service or their IP addresses or ports.
 (This is the default.)
 > endpoint_mode: dnsrr - DNS round-robin (DNSRR) service discovery does not use a single virtual IP.
 Docker sets up DNS entries for the service such that a DNS query for the service name returns a list of IP addresses, and the client connects directly to one of these.
 DNS round-robin is useful in cases where you want to use your own load balancer, or for Hybrid Windows and Linux applications.

 ## Example